Adopting Sidecar Containers

 Some clusters may have this feature disabled or have software installed that is incompatible with the feature.

 When this happens, the Pod may be rejected or the sidecar containers may block Pod startup, rendering the Pod useless.
-This condition is easy to detect as Pod simply get stuck on initialization.
-However, it is rarely clear what caused the problem.
+This condition is easy to detect as the Pod simply gets stuck on initialization.
+However, it is often unclear what caused the problem.

 Here are the considerations and troubleshooting steps that one can take while adopting sidecar containers for their workload.